darrencauthon/interchangeable/README.md

 The `setting` library configures objects that can receive settings that are added to a configuration registry.

+## Project Status: Exploratory Specification

+The `setting` library is not implemented.

+This specification is exploratory.
+Although a number of the techniques and tools mentioned here have been implemented individual in other projects, thay have not been assembled as a cohesive library.

 ## Basic Examples

 ### Configuring an Object